 An administrator can improve the performance of clients on the 2.4 GHz and 5Ghz band by disabling lower bitrates.
 Adjusting the bitrates can reduce the overhead on the wireless network and also in some cases improve roaming performance.

-This feature is configured under the Configure tab on the Access Control page on a per SSID basis.
-Management and Data frames will be sent out at the lowest selected rate.
+Management and broadcast/multicast Data frames will be sent out at the lowest selected rate.
 Clients must use either the lowest selected rate or a faster one.

 The highest recommended setting is 24Mbps unless specifically advised by a Cisco partner.
-Most environments and designs do not provide a great enough signal to noise ratio for the client to reliably decode all frames sent at a higher rate.
+Most environments and designs do not provide a great enough signal-to-noise (SNR) ratio for the client to reliably decode all frames sent at a higher rate.

 A basic rate is the most backward compatible rate.
 For example, 802.11b rates are more legacy-compatible than 802.11g rates, because 802.11b was superseded by 802.11g.